What Should Consider in Copper Bus-bar Jointing

 · Corona Discharge.

-When conductor, herein bus-bar carries current in same direction, an attractive magnetic force is produces.
-The magnetic force due to continuous rated current is negligible, but it become larger for short circuit current; so it should consider for bus-bar design that may destructive factor for bus-bar insulator and other stuff.
+When the conductor, herein bus-bar carries current in the same direction, an attractive magnetic force is produced.
+The magnetic force due to continuous rated current is negligible, but it becomes larger for short circuit current; so it should consider for a bus-bar design that may destructive factor for bus-bar insulators and other stuff.

-When high voltage air insulated bus-bar exposed with minor spacing between phase to phase, phases to earth, other metallic poles or plane then there is chance to happen flash-over or corona discharge.
+When high voltage air insulated bus-bar is exposed with minor spacing between phase to phase, phases to earth, other metallic poles, or plane then there is a chance to happen flash-over or corona discharge.
 To avoid this unwanted situation must keep free from any sharp edges.
 To better performance corona rings should be incorporated.

 Select Sizes of Bas-bar for Maximum Working Current

 The measurement of copper bar size for bus-bar is directly formulating is difficult.
-The change of temperature is not remain the proportional to the size of copper bar, but continuous current rating affected by temperature.
-The following figure will give a basic calculative idea on bus-bar cross-sectional area and maximum current rating.
+The change in temperature does not remain proportional to the size of the copper bar, but the continuous current rating is affected by temperature.
+The following figure will give a basic calculative idea of bus-bar cross-sectional area and maximum current rating.

 Width (mm)